AMWA-TV/is-12/docs/Protocol messaging.md

 * oid - unique object id of the emitter
 * eventId - unique event Id specified as a level and index.
 * eventData - For notifications of type `Event` eventData is of type `NcPropertyChangedEventData` whereas for notifications of type `SubscriptionEnd` eventData is of type `NcSubscriptionEndEventData` (see [MS-05-02](https://specs.amwa.tv/ms-05-02) for type definitions).

-## Heartbeats

-Controllers MUST send heartbeats for their sessions at the intervals specified when creating the session if no other control messages are sent in that interval.

-Devices MUST acknowledge each heartbeat with a response.
-If a heartbeat falls out of the interval they MUST signal the error.